Floor Preparation for Concrete: Where Every Good Floor Begins

 - Jan 8

 We see it all the time.
-Floors that look fine on day one start cracking, peeling, or delaminating months later because the surface wasn’t properly prepared.
+Floors that look fine on day one start cracking, peeling, or delaminating months later.
+This happens because the surface wasn’t properly prepared.
 On the other hand, when prep is done right, concrete floors can perform for decades.

 At Bungay Flooring Systems, we don’t rush preparation.
 We treat it as the foundation of every successful project because that’s exactly what it is.